Krishnom/mytutor/README.md

 pythom3 manage.py runserver
 ```

-Once done you can access the website using url http://localhost:8000
+Once done you can access the website using url <http://localhost:8000>

-`
+### TODO list

+- Authentication
+- store videos in cloud
+- REST APIs endpoints